Building the Ergonomic Guitar Reloaded

 Along with the site redesign and new logo, I also renewed my web hosting and domain registration for several years.
 I remain completely committed to the site but please consider that researching new material, producing new content and maintaining the site take time and money.

-If you’d like to support the site, you can do so in one of two ways:
+If you’d like to support the site, you can make a donation.

 Comments?
 Suggestions?